AlanParkBigAl/system_fingerprint_collector/README.md

 # Computer Fingerprint Collector

 A small command line tool that collects basic system and network information from a computer and saves it to a CSV file.
-Built for Midtown IT to keep a simple inventory of the machines it manages.

 ## What it collects